danield4n13l/wallhavenenhancep/README.md

 ## Usage

 Install the `wallhavenenhancep.user.js` into TamperMonkey/GreaseMonkey.
+Then:

+* Use the Cloud-Download button to instantly download pics.
+* Click on an image to enlarge it, and use the controls of the carousel to navigate.
+* Use the enlarged image's caption (located in bottom-middle position) to navigate to the wallpaper's own page.

 ## Changes